Shanghai History Museum

 •The big Hua Qian which is associated with the Tai Ping Heavenly Kingdom

-One exhibition hall is also dedicated to showcase the olden architecture within Shanghai.
+One exhibition hall is also dedicated to showcasing the olden architecture within Shanghai.
 It rekindles the traditional charm which Shanghai has in its earlier days when it was already considered as the largest and most progressive city within the Far East.
 The exhibit shows shikumen, houses with stone arches, traditional Chinese shops and other olden architectural elements.